 Back in 2008, Stevenson called James “overrated” after a victory.
 When James was asked about Stevenson’s comments, he replied it would be “like Jay-Z saying something bad about Soulja Boy.
 There’s no comparison.
 Enough said.”

-When the Cavs and Wizards met again in the playoffs, Stevenson got Soulja Boy courtside seats to troll LeBron during Game 3 – which was won by the Wizards.
+When the Heat and Wizards met again in the playoffs, Stevenson got Soulja Boy courtside seats to troll LeBron during Game 3, which was won by the Wizards.
 Not to be outdone, LeBron got Jay-Z to create a diss song for Stevenson and had it played at a popular club in Washington D.C.

 LeBron had the last laugh that season as he put up a triple-double in a 105-88 victory in Game 6 of the series.

-But Stevenson, as a member of the Dallas Mavs, got some payback two years later when he got under LeBron’s skin again and the Mavs beat the Cavs in the 2011 NBA Finals.
+But Stevenson, as a member of the Dallas Mavs, got some payback two years later when he got under LeBron’s skin again and the Mavs beat the Heat in the 2011 NBA Finals.
 Stevenson celebrated the championship by wearing a “Hey LeBron!
-How’s My Dirk Taste” T-shirt – a reference to the hilarious “Hey Kobe, how does my a$$ taste” freestyle by Shaquille O’neal.
+How’s My Dirk Taste” T-shirt — a reference to the hilarious “Hey Kobe, how does my a$$ taste” freestyle by Shaquille O’Neal.

-Stevenson then had two forgetable seasons with the Nets and Hawks and found himself without a team in 2013.
+Stevenson then had two forgettable seasons with the Nets and Hawks and found himself without a team in 2013.
 Being the hilarious guy he is, guess who he wanted to join?